The program is 24 months in length. We begin in mid May, and the training is completed 24 months later in mid-May, including both summers.

 - Either organic chemistry or biochemistry

-Other courses that strengthen an application are:
+Other courses that strengthen an application, but are not required, include:

 - Human embryology